AstroNvim/docs/docs/configuration/splitting_up.md

 title: Splitting Up Configuration
 ---

-AstroVim can be fully configured using just the `user/init.lua` file, but also supports easily being configured with separate files.
+AstroNvim can be fully configured using just the `user/init.lua` file, but also supports easily being configured with separate files.
 These files will be automatically detected if the file location corresponds to the location in the `init.lua` table.